SimplQ/simplQ-backend/README.md

 mvn package
 ```

-By default, the jar uses a in-memory H2 database.
-This is for development purposes only, and so for a production setup, you need to set up a postgres DB and pass the DB connection parameters as environment variables:
+By default, the jar uses an in-memory H2 database.
+This is for development purposes only, and so for a production setup, set up a postgres DB and pass the DB connection parameters as environment variables:

 ```
-export DB_USERNAME=...
+export DB_USERNAME=<user-name>
-export DB_PASSWORD=...
+export DB_PASSWORD=<password>
-export DB_URL=...
+export DB_URL=jdbc:postgresql://<host>:<port>/<db>
 java -Dspring.profiles.active=prod -jar simplq/target/simplq-0.0.1-SNAPSHOT.jar
 ```